-I've also provided some ideas that will help to spark your imagination, so you can create your own scary Halloween foods for kids.
-You'll be amazed at the clever ideas you can come up with.
+I've also included some ideas that can help to spark your imagination, so you can create your own scary Halloween foods.
+You'll be amazed at the clever party ideas you can come up with.

 Adapted from Vintage Dessert Recipes

 How about a bloody brain resting in the pop cooler?
 A realistic plastic brain on a Styrofoam tray wrapped in plastic wrap will startle guests when they reach for a beverage.
 Plastic brains can sometimes be found at novelty shops.

-However, you can purchase a gelatin brain mold from novelty stores or online from Amazon and easily make your own brain with the gross recipe for Halloween below.
+However, you can purchase a gelatin brain mold from novelty stores or online from Amazon and easily make your own brain using the scary Halloween recipe idea below.

 Use the following ingredients and method to make the flesh colored gelatin for your mold: